wpmetabox/docsv2/docs/tutorials/display-listings-on-map.md

 Note that: I'm using the `rwmb_get_value` helper function to get location data for each restaurant.
 This helper function returns an array of latitude and longitude, which is very useful and ready to use in the front end.
 See more information about this function [here](https://docs.metabox.io/rwmb-get-value/).

-## Step 5: Render the map with javascript
+## 5. Rendering the map with javascript

 Create a new file `list.js` in the js folder in your theme and enter the following code:
 ```